cdibbs/folproof/readme.md

 ## Building
 1. If you don't have node and npm installed, please install it.
  * Visit [here](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager), for more details.
-2. Install the Jison parser generator `npm install jison`.
+2. Run `npm install` to install the libraries FOLProof needs.
 3. Run `make`.

 ## Installing (Optional)